-The teacher will contact the parents through email regarding the replacement value of lost books.
-Parents should pay for replacement textbooks immediately.
+The teacher will contact the parents through email regarding the replacement value of lost textbooks and library books.
+Parents should pay for replacements immediately.

 PROPERTY DAMAGE

 When there is damage to school or church property, the person responsible for such damage should promptly report it and pay for the damage.
 Any time a student is guilty of vandalism, either during school or non-school hours, he/she will be subject to disciplinary action in addition to restitution.